nvidia-holoscan/holohub/applications/laser_detection_app/README.md

 ### 2. Build Holohub app natively

-Currently EVT camera based apps are only available for native enviornment.
-To build the setup natively download the Holohub repo and run following.
+Currently EVT camera based apps are only available for native environment.
+To build the setup natively, download the Holohub repo and run following.

 ```bash
 sudo ./run setup